4 simple ways to Spark Delight for yourself and others this Christmas | Marie Claire

 4. Spark Delight for yourself, too

 You’ve worked through the highs and lows of this year.
 It’s time to treat yourself.
 Self-care is one of the most important and simple ways to boost mental health and general wellbeing.
 Plus, you know how it goes: you can’t show love to others if you don’t first show love to yourself.
-Sparking delight for yourself this Christmas: enjoy precious moments with loved ones, while feeling fulfilled and confident in yourself.
+Sparking delight for yourself this Christmas by feeling fulfilled and confident in yourself.